Get

 7. Frequent Urination

 Your pet may urinate more frequently than usual.
-For males, it is because they are likely marking their territory to lay claim to a female.
-He may also try to escape your yard.
 For females, the pressure from their swollen vulva may play a role.
 However, she will also mark her space to let the males know she is ready to mate.
 You may see her holding her tail awkwardly and holding it to the side as another sign of her status.

-Image Credit: artartty, Shutterstock
+Image Credit: MPH Photos, Shutterstock

 8. Progesterone Testing Results

 A more direct approach to knowing precisely when your pup is ready to mate is progesterone testing.
 These levels will rise as the female approaches estrus from a low of less than 2 ng/ml to 5 ng/ml when ovulation is imminent.
-Your vet may also conduct vaginal cytology to find increased cornification of the epithelial cells as another indicator.
+A vet may also conduct vaginal cytology to find increased cornification of the epithelial cells as another indicator.

 9. Receptiveness